-A student who has fewer than 18 semester hours of transferable credit must meet the admission requirements for entering freshman as well as the 2.00 standard indicated above.
+A student who has fewer than 18 semester hours of transferable credit must meet the admission requirements for entering freshman as well as the 2.00 or 2.25 standard indicated above.
 The high school record, college record, and test results will be used to determine admission status.
 The results of either the Scholastic Aptitude Test or the American College Testing Program will be accepted in determining eligibility for admission of a transfer student.

 On the basis of the credentials submitted, credit will be given for work completed satisfactorily at another properly accredited college or university as long as the work is equivalent in character and extent to similar work at Texas A&M University at Galveston or Texas A&M University.
 Credits given by transfer are provisional and may be cancelled at any time if the student's work at the University is unsatisfactory.
 See the section entitled "Transfer of Credits" for additional information.
+Students will be classified by the number of credits transferred.
+Depending on the number of transferred credits used in the student's degree plan, a student could be classified as a senior but be a curriculum sophomore.